salesforce-misc/HelloViolet.ai/README.md

    bundle exec jekyll serve
 ```

-### Updating Documentation
+### Updating Generated (API) Documentation
-Documentation can be updated by making sure that the other violet projects are siblings to
+API Documentation can be updated by making sure that the other violet projects are siblings to
 this project with all repositories updated, and then typing:
 ```
    rm -rf api; jsdoc -c _jsdoc/conf.json